kent5i5/kent5i5.github.io/about.markdown

 permalink: /about/
 ---

 This is my github profile website based on Jekyll theme.
-You can find out more info about me
+I like playing video game and programming and I enjoys staying at home. :)

 You can find repository here [kent5i5](https://github.com/kent5i5)